peteroupc/peteroupc.github.io/randomgendoc.md

      |  __truediv__(a, b)
      |
      |  acos(a)
-     |      Calculates an approximation of the inverse sine of the given number.
+     |      Calculates an approximation of the inverse cosine of the given number.
      |
      |  asin(a)
      |      Calculates an approximation of the inverse sine of the given number.